Donate

 Medicaid Coverage of Transgender-Related Health Care

 State Medicaid policies reflect varying interpretations of federal regulations that prohibit discrimination based on gender identity.
 Some state policies explicitly say that the state's Medicaid program covers medically necessary care for transgender people, whereas other state policies explicitly exclude such care.
 Still other states have no explicit policy either way.
-Importantly, even in states without an explicit policy, transgender people may still be able to access transgender-inclusive coverage or benefits, but when states have no explicit policy, transgender people are more likely to report obstacles to receiving care, including being denied needed care.
+Importantly, even in states without an explicitly inclusive policy, transgender people may still be able to access transgender-inclusive coverage or benefits, but when states have no explicit policy, transgender people are more likely to report obstacles to receiving care, including being denied needed care.

 United States Map